bradhowes/swift-grdb-tca/README.md

 ## SwiftData Use

 For the most part, SwiftData functionality is not found in the features.
-Instead, they use value types derived from the model reference types via their `valueType` attrribute.
+Instead, they use value types in the latest schema (v6) derived from the model reference types via their `valueType` attrribute.
 The value types have the `persistentModelID` attribute of the model that they are based on.
 The value types do not contain relationships like their model counterparts.
 Instead they provide functions that return the relations as a collection of value types that are ordered in a desired way.

+The `Database` struct prvides an abstraction the the features use to interact with the SwiftData backend.
+It currently offers 4 functions:

+- fetchMovies -- return the collection of movies for a given SwiftData `FetchDescriptor`
+- add -- create a new movie and add it to the database
+- delete -- delete an existing movie
+- save -- save to the database any changes that have been made to existing models

+Per TCA guidance, there are live, test, and preview instances of this `Database` instance depending on the runtime environment.
+Since the differences are found in the underlying model context (which is also a dependency), the live and test instances are basically the same, but with different `ModelContainer` and `ModelContext` instances.

 ## Schemas